 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-MinnesotaCare is a publicly subsidized program for residents who do not have access to affordable health care coverage.
-The program served an average of 129,000 people each month in state fiscal year 2012.
-It is funded by a state tax on Minnesota hospitals and health care providers, federal Medicaid matching funds and enrollee premiums.
+MinnesotaCare is a publicly subsidized health care program for residents who do not have access to affordable health care coverage.
+It is funded by a state tax on Minnesota hospitals and health care providers, federal Medicaid funds and enrollee premiums.

-Health care services are provided through health plans.
-People can choose their health plan from those serving MinnesotaCare enrollees in their county.
+Enrollees get their health care services through a health plan.
+Enrollees can choose their health plan from the plans serving MinnesotaCare enrollees in their county.

 How to apply

 Facts and figures

 |© 2015 Minnesota Department of Human Services Online||Updated: 6/18/15 8:23 AM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||